 Educate Maine and the Maine Mathematics and Science Alliance are excited to announce that applications for Code.org’s Professional Learning Program for CS Principles and CS Discoveries are now open.
-If you are a middle or high school teacher and have an interest in teaching either of these courses in 2018-19, please apply today!
+If you have an interest in teaching either of these courses in 2019-20, please apply today!

 Teachers who apply and are accepted to the program commit to:

 Expenses: The program fee covers the full year-long program including your teaching materials, 9 days of professional development, workshop supplies, your meals, and housing during the 5-day summer workshop.
 Additional travel costs are not covered.

 The curriculum, online student learning platform and year round support are available to your school at no additional charge.